How to integrate ConvertFlow with WordPress

 WordPress is the most popular website CMS, so integrating ConvertFlow with WordPress is often a must.

-Then, head to Settings > Head & Footer Code to add your script.
+Then, head to Settings > Head & Footer Code to install your ConvertFlow site code.
 With your ConvertFlow script copied, paste it in the "Head code" field.
 Then click "Save".
-And you're done!

 Head to your ConvertFlow website's integrations page, scroll to WordPress and click "Connect".